9K720 Iskander: History

+The general director of the company-developer of the system said in April 2024 that the precision of the missile has been improved since the start of the Russian invasion of Ukraine.

 Design

-The Iskander ballistic missile is superior to its predecessor, the Oka.
 The Iskander-M system is equipped with two solid-propellant single-stage guided missiles, model 9M723K1.
-Each one is controlled throughout the entire flight path and fitted with an inseparable warhead.
-Each missile in the launch carrier vehicle can be independently targeted in a matter of seconds.
+The missiles are controlled throughout the entire flight path and fitted with an inseparable warhead.
+Both missiles in the launch carrier vehicle can be independently targeted in a matter of seconds.
 The mobility of the Iskander launch platform makes a launch difficult to prevent.